HolyLab/HolyLabRegistry/README.md

 This instruction is for Linux users and comes from https://help.github.com/articles/connecting-to-github-with-ssh/.
 For windows users, you can get some information at https://gist.github.com/bsara/5c4d90db3016814a3d2fe38d314f9c23

-0. Specific preperation for Windows
+0. Specific preparation for Windows

     - Create a folder at the root of your user home folder (Example: C:/Users/uname/) called .ssh.
     - Create the following files if they do not already exist (paths begin from the root of your user home folder):